-The structure of the constraints sets $\mc{A}_i$ and the values of the resources are randomly generated, the latter with uniform distribution in the interval $[0,1]$.
-For this class of problems considered, the theoretical worst case performance is $\poa(\fsv,w,n) \approx 0.568 $, $\poa(\fmc,w,n)\approx 0.556$, $\poa(f^\star,w,n)\approx 0.688$ (see Figure \ref{fig:comparison_sensoralloc} with $p=0.8$).
+For this class of problems, the theoretical worst case performance is $\poa(\fsv,w,n) \approx 0.568 $, $\poa(\fmc,w,n)\approx 0.556$, $\poa(\fopt,w,n)\approx 0.688$ (see Figure \ref{fig:comparison_sensoralloc} with $p=0.8$).
 For each instance $G$ generated, we performed an exhaustive search so as to compute the welfare at the worst equilibrium $\min_{a\in\nashe{G}}W(a)$ and the value $W(\aopt)$.
-The ratio between these quantities (their empirical cumulative distribution) is plotted across the $10^5$ samples in Figure \ref{fig:CDF_comparison}, for $\fsv$, $\fmc$, $f^\star$.
-In the same figure the vertical dashed lines represent the theoretical bound on the price of anarchy, while the markers represent the worst case performance occurred in simulations.
+The ratio between these quantities (their empirical cumulative distribution) is plotted across the $10^5$ samples in Figure \ref{fig:CDF_comparison}, for $\fsv$, $\fmc$, $\fopt$.
+In the same figure the vertical dashed lines represent the theoretical bounds on the price of anarchy, while the markers represent the worst case performance occurred in simulations.
 A table comparing the worst case performance encountered in the simulations and the theoretical values of the price of anarchy is also included.

-First, we observe that no instance has performed worse than the corresponding price of anarchy, as predicted by Proposition \ref{prop:mine}.
-Second, we note that the worst case performance encountered in the simulation is circa $15\%$ better than the analytical worst case, partially due to the restrictions we imposed on the structure of the instances.\footnote{Recall that our result in Proposition \ref{prop:mine} is tight i.e., there exists at least one instance achieving exactly an efficiency equal to the price of anarchy.} Further, the optimal mechanism $f^\star$ has outperformed the others also in the simulations.
+First, we observe that no instance has performed worse than the corresponding price of anarchy, as predicted by Theorem \ref{thm:mine}.
+Second, we note that the worst case performance encountered in the simulations is $10\%/20\%$ better than the analytical worst case, partially due to the restrictions we imposed on the structure of the instances. \footnote{Recall indeed, that our result in Theorem \ref{thm:mine} is tight, i.e., there exists at least one instance achieving exactly an efficiency equal to the price of anarchy.} Further, the optimal mechanism $\fopt$ has outperformed the others also in the simulations.
 Its worst case performance is indeed superior to the others (markers in Figure \ref{fig:CDF_comparison}).
-Additionally, the cumulative distribution of $f^\star$ lies below the cumulative distributions of $\fsv$ and $\fmc$ (for abscissas smaller than $0.95$).
-This means that, for any given approximation ratio $0\le r\le 0.95$, there is a smaller fraction of problems on which $f^\star$ performs worse or equal to $r$, compared to $\fsv$ and $\fmc$.
-Observe that this is not obvious a priori, as $f^\star$ is designed to maximize the worst case performance and not e.g., the average performance.
+Additionally, the cumulative distribution of $\fopt$ lies below the cumulative distributions of $\fsv$ and $\fmc$ (for abscissas smaller than $0.95$).
+This means that, for any given approximation ratio $0\le r\le 0.95$, there is a smaller fraction of problems on which $\fopt$ performs worse or equal to $r$, compared to $\fsv$ and $\fmc$.
+Observe that this is not obvious a priori, as $\fopt$ is designed to maximize the worst case performance and not, e.g., the average performance.